sgarciav/ros2_playground/behavior_trees/README.md

    example was
    taken [from here](https://www.behaviortree.dev/docs/ros2_integration/).

+3. Nodes can also inherit from the `BT::RosTopicSubNode` or `BT::RosTopicPubNode` classes.
+Their function is to subscribe or publish to ROS topics, respectively.
+Use these nodes to pass data between ROS and the BT Blackboard.

-3. There needs to be a task manager ROS 2 node that registers all the BT nodes, loads the tree, and executes the tree.
+4. There needs to be a task manager ROS 2 node that registers all the BT nodes, loads the tree, and executes the tree.
 The `bt_task_manager` ROS 2 node in this example provides all the basics needed.